pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/dynamic-providers.md

 ### Example: GitHub Labels REST API

 This example highlights how to make REST API calls to a backing provider to perform CRUD operations.
-In this case, the backing provider is the GitHub API in this case.
+In this case, the backing provider is the GitHub API.
 Because the resource provider method implementations will be serialized and used in a different process, we keep all the work to initialize the REST client and to make calls to it, local to each function.

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}